 I also recently extended this work to decrystallization of polymer chains from the hydrophobic face of α-chitin.
 We showed that the inter-sheet hydrogen bonds present in α-chitin are responsible for much of the work that chitinases must conduct to deconstruct chitin.
 We are currently extending this work to β-chitin, which is a popular substrate for examining chitinase activity.

 I am also interested in quantitatively describing the mechanisms by which systems self-assemble into ordered phases from disordered phases with molecular simulation.
 We recently examined the reaction coordinate for nucleation in a common model system, the Lennard-Jones fluid, and verified the first accurate scalar reaction coordinate for nucleation in this system.

 In collaboration with faculty from the Center for Hydrate Research at the Colorado School of Mines, we are examining the mechanisms by which water can structure around small molecules to nucleate and grow into crystalline phases, called clathrate hydrates.
 Clathrate hydrates are a potentially important energy source and route for carbon sequestration, and thus understanding how they form at the molecular level is of paramount importance for energy and climate security.
-Also, with Valeria Molinero at the University of Utah, we are examining nucleation pathways to form ice and hydrate clathrate structures with advanced sampling methods.

 MIT David H. Koch School of Chemical Engineering Practice at NREL